 Mount Massive Wilderness

-The Trust is working to transfer its 20-acre Blue Lake property, purchased in 2012.
-It is the only private inholding in this wilderness area and upon transfer to the U.S. Forest Service, the Mount Massive Wilderness will be made whole.
+In 2022 The Trust transferred the 20-acre Blue Lake property, purchased in 2012.
+It was the only private inholding in this wilderness area, and it’s transfer has completed the Mount Massive Wilderness!

 Collegiate Peaks Wilderness